 Note: I've made one recession call since starting this blog.
 One of my predictions for 2007 was a recession would start as a result of the housing bust (made it by one month - the recession started in December 2007).
 That prediction was out of the consensus for 2007 and, at the time, ECRI was saying a "recession is no longer a serious concern".
 Ouch.

 For the last 6+ years [now 9+ years], there have been an endless parade of incorrect recession calls.
 The most reported was probably the multiple recession calls from ECRI in 2011 and 2012.

 In May of , ECRI finally acknowledged their incorrect call, and here is their admission : The Greater Moderation

 In line with the old adage, “never say never,” [ECRI's] September 2011 U.S. recession forecast did turn out to be a false alarm.I disagreed with that call in 2011; I wasn't even on recession watch!

-And here is another call [last December] via CNBC: US economy recession odds '65 percent': Investor
+And here is another call [from December 2015] via CNBC: US economy recession odds '65 percent': Investor

-Looking at the economic data, the odds of a recession in 2016 are very low (extremely unlikely in my view). [a recession in 2017 is very unlikely].
+More recently Looking at the economic data, the odds of a recession in 2016 [written in late 2015] are very low (extremely unlikely in my view).
+[My view now: a recession in 2019 is very unlikely].
 Someday I'll make another recession call, but I'm not even on recession watch now.